 5. Healthy 4th of July Cocktail

 Even better, try this juice-free cocktail on the 4th.
 With wine, seltzer, and a splash of cardamom bitters, it’ll taste great while keeping your nutrition in check.
-Bonus: bitters can aid in digestion!
+Bonus: bitters can aid your digestion!

 I hope you’ve gotten some ideas and inspiration for healthier alcoholic drink options!
 For more nutrition tips, check out this post on How to Eat Healthy During the Holidays.